HamzaRadaideh/ai_rag/README.md

 The process of taking a pre-trained model and adapting it to a specific task by training it further on a smaller, task-specific dataset.
 This technique allows the model to achieve better performance on the target task while leveraging the knowledge it has already acquired.

 # RAG (Retrieval Augmented Generation):
+RAG connects LLMs to real-time data stores, allowing retrieval of specific, up-to-date data to generate more accurate and trustworthy responses.
+This approach mitigates the limitations of traditional LLMs, which rely on static training data and lack source transparency.

 <br>
 <br>